rugbyprof/1063-Data-Structures/Assignments/07-Program-3/README.md

 ### Requirements:

-Your calculator is required to do the following operations (minimum):
+Your calculator is required to do the following operations (minimum): **`+, -, *, / , ^ `**

-					**`+, -, *, / , ^ `**
+#### Algorithm to convert from Infix notation to Postfix notation

-Algorithm to convert from Infix notation to Postfix notation Data structures used:
+- Data structures used:
-Stack
+    - Stack
-Queue
+    - Queue
-Input:
+- Input:
-string infix;
+    - `string` infix expression;
-Integers are single digits.
+    - Integers are single digits only.
-Output:
+- Output:
-Queue postfix;
+    - `Queue` postfix;

-Algorithm:
+- Algorithm:
     1. Push a left parenthesis ‘(‘ onto the stack;
     2. Append a right parenthesis ‘)’ to the end of infix.
     3. While the stack is not empty, read infix from left to right and do the following:
         a.
 If the current character in infix is a white space, simply ignore it.
         b.
 If the current character in infix is a digit, copy it to the next element of    postfix.
         c.
 If the current character in infix is a left parenthesis, push it onto the stack.
         d.
 If the current character in infix is an operator,
             • Pop operators (if there are any) at the top of the stack while they have equal or higher precedence than the current operator, and insert the popped operators in postfix.
             • Push the current character in infix onto the stack.
         e.
 If the current character in infix is a right parenthesis,
             • Pop operators from the top of the stack and insert them in postfix until a left parenthesis is at the top of the stack.
             • Pop (and discard) the left parenthesis from the stack.

 The following arithmetic operations are allowed in an expression:
 +, –, *, /